patrickcping/pingone-go/docs/ManagementAPIsRiskManagementRiskPoliciesApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiV1EnvironmentsEnvIDRiskPolicySetsRiskPolicySetIDGetRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiReadOneRiskPolicySetRequest struct via the builder pattern

 Name | Type | Description  | Notes